jeremychu-palo/figma_post_it_plugin/docs/README.md

 # PALO FigJam Plugin

-This project is a FigJam plugin that utilizes AI to enhance user experience within FigJam, providing intelligent assistance and automation features for improved collaboration and productivity.
+This project is a FigJam plugin that provides intelligent sticky note organization and management capabilities, enhancing collaboration and productivity within FigJam workspaces.

 ## Features

+- Smart sticky note creation and management
+- Customizable color-coding for different note categories
-- AI-powered assistance for FigJam workflows
+- Base64 encoding support for data handling
+- Tab-based interface with Sticky Notes and Settings sections
+- Automatic saving of transcripts and settings
-- Intelligent content organization and suggestions
+- Responsive and user-friendly interface
-- Enhanced collaboration capabilities
-- Seamless integration with FigJam's native features

 ## Installation